BlueSpire/w3c-reactivity-protocol-proposal/proposal.md

 Here is a brief explanation of the interface methods:

-* `onAccess(...)` - The protocol will call this whenever an observable property is accessed, allowing the underlying implementation to track the access.
+* `onAccess(...)` - The protocol will call this whenever an observable value is accessed, allowing the underlying implementation to track the access.
 This is invoked from the getter of a protocol-defined property.
 Custom signal implementations can also directly invoke this via `Observable.trackAccess(...)`.
-* `onChange(...)` - The protocol will call this whenever an observable property changes, allowing the underlying implementation to respond to the change.
+* `onChange(...)` - The protocol will call this whenever an observable value changes, allowing the underlying implementation to respond to the change.
 This is invoked from the setter of a protocol-defined property.
 Custom signal implementations can also directly invoke this via `Observable.trackChange(...)`.
 * `createComputedObserver(...)` - The protocol calls this whenever `new ComputedObserver()` runs so that the implementation can provide its own computed observation mechanism.
 * `createPropertyObserver(...)` - The protocol calls this whenever `new PropertyObserver()` runs so that the implementation can provide its own property observation mechanism.
 * `createObjectObserver(...)` - The protocol calls this whenever `new ObjectObserver()` runs so that the implementation can provide its own object observation mechanism.

-Since `PropertyObserver` and `ObjectObserver` can both be implemented in terms of `ComputedObserver`, the protocol provides a `FallbackPropertyObserver` and `FallbackObjectObserver` based on `ComputedObserver`.
+Since `ObjectObserver` can be implemented in terms of `PropertyObserver` and `PropertyObserver` can both be implemented in terms of `ComputedObserver`, the protocol provides a `FallbackPropertyObserver` and `FallbackObjectObserver` that do just that.
 This means that the underlying implementation is only required to implement `createComputedObserver()`.
-But certain implementations can choose to optimize property and object observation if they want to.
+But implementations can choose to optimize property and object observation if they want to by providing observers for these scenarios.

 The proposal repo contains a work-in-progress design for this protocol.
 It also contains two test reactivity engine implementations, as well as a test view engine, and a test application.